 Absolutely.
 As soon as women attend one of our training taster days they understand why this is necessary.
 The training is intense and covers a lot in a short space of time.
 You will need to revisit your own pre-teen years in addition to learning how to deliver the Girls Journeying Together programme.
 The girls’ groups are different every time, so you will need to acquire the skills to be responsive to the needs of each group of girls and have many tools at your disposal so you can adapt to what they bring to each month’s meeting.

 Engaging in the dual process that this training requires will be demanding but rewarding work.
 Facilitating a Girls Journeying Together group can seem deceptively simple to the untrained and inexperienced.
 In reality, this simple appearance is rooted in a complexity of psychotherapeutic skills and personal psychological competences — hence the length and the format of this training.
 Just as the girls attending the groups experience themselves changed by the end of the year, so you also will experience yourself and each other differently by the end of this training.
 Expect to emerge as the women the young girl inside you was waiting for!

 We appreciate that this professional training requires significant commitment from you in time and money.
 We’re dedicated to ensuring every Rites for Girls facilitator is capable of providing a high quality of delivery for her girls.
-Working at this level with adolescent girls requires in-depth training and we strongly encourage you to come along to a training taster day to help you appreciate what is involved.
+Working at this level with adolescent girls requires in-depth training and we strongly encourage you to come along to a training taster day or sign up for a live chat session to help you appreciate what is involved.

 We want to make this as accessible as possible so we have designed the course to enable you to begin earning halfway through your training.
 You have the potential to have earned back the training fees in a couple of years.
 If you feel called to this work then be creative in finding a way to finance your dream.